agneknie/com4520DarwinProject/README.md

 # Is Less More?
 Quality, Quantity and Context in Idiom Processing with Natural Language Models

-Adjacent code related to the paper prepared for Joint Workshop on Multiword Expressions and Universal Dependencies ([MWE-UD 2024](https://multiword.org/mweud2024/)), 25th May, 2024.
-Collated with [LREC-COLING 2024](https://lrec-coling-2024.org/) in Torino, Italy.
+Adjacent code related to the paper presented in Joint Workshop on Multiword Expressions and Universal Dependencies ([MWE-UD 2024](https://multiword.org/mweud2024/)), 25th May, 2024.
+Co-located with [LREC-COLING 2024](https://lrec-coling-2024.org/) in Torino, Italy.

 Originaly prepared as part of a Masters dissertation project on COM4520 at The University of Sheffield, with the name of "Is Less More?
 Idiom Detection with Generalised Natural Language Models".

-Created by: Agne Knietaite, Adam Allsebrook, Anton Minkov, Adam Tomaszewski, Norbert Slinko, Richard Johnson.
+Paper Authors: Agne Knietaite, Adam Allsebrook, Anton Minkov, Adam Tomaszewski, Norbert Slinko, Richard Johnson, Thomas Pickard, Aline Villavicencio, Dylan Phelps.

-Supervised by: Aline Villavicencio.

-**Link to the paper: https://doi.org/10.48550/arXiv.2405.08497**
+**Link to the paper: https://doi.org/10.48550/arXiv.2405.08497** **Link to the NCSSB dataset: https://doi.org/10.15131/shef.data.25259722.v1**

 ![Paper Presentation Poster](Poster/Is_Less_More_Poster.png)